I was nicked for speeding recently. How accurate is my speedometer?

 However speedos can over-read perfectly legally.
 It’s no bad thing, legislators reason, for a speedometer to be showing 35mph when the car is actually doing 30mph.
 It’s unlikely that two cars will have a speedo that gives an identical and perfectly accurate readout all the time.

-There are laws around calibrating speedos
+Laws around calibrating speedos

 Legislation says that a speedo can’t over-read by any more than 10% plus 6.25mph.
 If you’re doing a real 30mph, legally, your speedo can’t say you’re doing more than 39.25mph.
 If you’re doing 50mph, it can’t show you to be doing any more than 61.25mph.